Construction Science (CONS)

 CONS 4375 Scheduling and Mobilization: 3 semester hours.

-Project scheduling procedures to include computer applications and resource leveling; project types, office and field planning required to initiate the work; equipment and construction methods selection processes and an examination of contractual mandates specified.
+Project scheduling procedures to include computer applications and resource loading and leveling; network generation and analysis; project types;, office and field planning required to initiate the work; equipment and construction methods selection processes and an examination of contractual mandates specified.

 CONS 4377 Construction Project Controls: 3 semester hours.

-Introduction of students to construction related financial documents; includes schedule of values, labor and operations cost reports, and construction budgets, trace construction dollar flow from time sheet to balance sheet.
+ntroduction of students to construction-related financial documents; includes the schedule of values, labor and operations cost reports, construction budgets, schedule and budget integration, and progress analysis and forecast through earned value management.

 CONS 4395 Mediation: 3 semester hours.

-Construction conflict resolution with focus on negotiation, mediation, arbitration alternatives to litigation will be addressed.
-The processes and skill sets professionals must possess to effectively engage in alternative dispute resolution strategies will be covered through lectures, writing assignments, readings and role playing.
+Construction conflict resolution with a focus on negotiation, mediation, arbitration alternatives to litigation will be addressed.
+The processes and skillsets professionals must possess to effectively engage in alternative dispute resolution strategies effectively will be covered through lectures, writing assignments, readings, and role-playing.